 However, New York City offers the contrary.
 Wintertime, especially Christmas, is a period of liveliness, joy, and celebrations.
 From the street lights to the buildings, every street is filled with Christmas decorations and excitement.
 Travelers from all around the world are coming to one of the best cities in the world to celebrate this special time of the year.

 One of the most popular activities for Christmas in New York City is seeing the Rockefeller Center Christmas Tree – one of the biggest Christmas trees in the world.
-It is the place that everyone gathers around the take photos and fully embraces the Christmas spirit.
+It is the place where everyone gathers around the take photos and fully embraces the Christmas spirit.

 When visiting New York City for Christmas, make sure you go ice skating in Bryant Park.
 Located in the center of New York City, Bryant Park is remodeled every year during winter to include an ice skating rink in the center.
 Here you will find a place for everyone in the family to enjoy as well as amazing views of New York City.